pyOpenSci/handbook/governance/executive-council.md

 4. **Welcome and integration**:
    - Introduce the new member to the Executive Council during a meeting and to the pyOpenSci community through Slack announcement.
-Highlight the the new member's expertise and how it complements the community and Executive Council’s needs.
+Highlight the new member's expertise and how it complements the community and Executive Council’s needs.

-## Offboarding an Executive Council member
+### Offboarding an Executive Council member

 When a member leaves the Executive Council, the following steps should be taken to ensure a smooth transition: